leandroblandi/leandroblandi/README.md

 # 💫 About Me
-<strong>Software Development Student</strong>.
+<strong>Software Development Student</strong> at Universidad Nacional de Lanús (UNLa).
 Passionate about new technologies and programming.<br>I am a self-taught Web Programmer eager to learn and grow professionally.<br>Looking for my first job, open to any part time job opportunity

 ## 🌐 Socials